-If you do not meet one of the automatic criteria, but you have a permanent and substantial disability that means you have considerable difficulty walking, we will need to assess your eligibility.
-As discretionary applications require a mobility assessment, they may take longer to process.
+If you do not meet one of the automatic criteria, but you have a permanent and substantial disability that makes walking difficult, we will need to assess your eligibility.
+This may take longer to process.

-Blue badges are not issued for people with temporary conditions.
+We don’t issue Blue Badges for people with temporary conditions.

 Only one badge can be issued per person for their personal use in whichever vehicle they travel.

-In certain circumstances, if you are unable to sign the application yourself, your photograph and details are required, but someone else can sign the application on your behalf.
-We will ask this person for proof they have the power to do this, eg proof of power of attorney.
+In certain circumstances, if you can’t sign the application yourself, we need your photograph and details, but someone else can sign the application on your behalf.
+We will ask this person for proof they have the power to do this, for example proof of power of attorney.

 New, renewed or replaced badges cost £10.
 This charge covers administration, production and postage.
 You will need to pay when you collect your badge.

-- Where there are loading restrictions.
-These are shown by yellow markings on the kerbstones.
-Signs nearby will tell you when the restriction applies.
+- where there are loading restrictions - these are shown by yellow markings on the kerb and signs nearby will tell you when the restriction applies

-- Across a dropped kerb.
-These are used by prams, wheelchairs and other pedestrians.
-Blocking them can cause serious difficulties to these people when they try to cross the road.
+- across a dropped kerb - these are used by prams, wheelchairs and other pedestrians and blocking them can cause serious difficulties to people when they try to cross the road

-- Some disabled bays have been designated for use by specific people.
-These bays are individually numbered and blue badges are not valid in these bays.
+- in a disabled bay designated for use by specific people - these bays are individually numbered and Blue Badges are not valid in these bays.

 Displaying your badge

-The parking badge and clock must be clearly displayed on your dashboard and not overlap each other.
-The badge must be displayed with the wheel chair symbol facing up.
-You should not display the side with your photograph and personal details.
-You will receive a parking fine if you don’t display your blue badge correctly.
+You must display your parking badge and clock clearly on your dashboard, not overlapping each other.
+The badge must have the wheelchair symbol facing up.
+Don’t display the side with your photograph and personal details.
+You could get a parking fine if you don’t display your Blue Badge correctly.

-You should keep your badge safely and only display it when you need to use it for parking.
-Leaving the badge displayed will also cause the writing on the badge to fade which could lead to a fine, and provides an open invitation to thieves.
-If your badge does fade, or is damaged, please contact us so we can issue a replacement.
+You should keep your badge safe and only display it when you need to use it for parking.
+Leaving the badge displayed makes the writing fade which could lead to a fine, and is an open invitation to thieves.
+If your badge fades, or is damaged, please tell us so we can replace it.

 Lost or stolen badges

-You should contact us if your badge has been lost or stolen.
+Please tell us if your badge has been lost or stolen.
 If your badge has been stolen you should also contact the police.
-They will give you a crime number which you should quote when you contact us and we will issue a replacement.
+They will give you a crime number which you should give us and we will replace your badge.